Serial Connection of Heat Generators With Different Temperature Levels

 In variant 3 of the tutorial, a connected cooling circuit serves as a low-temperature source.
 The waste heat from the vapor-compression refrigeration system (VCRS) can be fed out and integrated into the heat cycle.
 However, the cooling demand fluctuates so strongly that the waste heat is available in excess at certain times and insufficiently at others.

 The implementation in TOP-Energy is similar to case 2.
-The temperature ratio of the heat generators is calculated to implicitly limit the outlet temperature of the low-temperature heat exchanger (Heat_Release_To_Warm_Water from the Heat transfer eSim-Component-Templates folder).
+The temperature ratio of the heat generators is calculated to implicitly limit the outlet temperature of the low-temperature heat exchanger (Heat_Release_To_Warm_Water from the Heat transfer Component template library folder).
 In contrast to case 2, the logic components are extended so that the ratio does not have to be rigidly maintained, but only represents a barrier for the maximum generation of low-temperature heat.

 Detailed descriptions of the components of the programmable control can be found here.